tremor-rs/tremor-runtime/README.md

 ## Classifier
 Classifiers handle message classification based on rules.

-### static
+### constant
-The `static` classifier classifies all messages with the type passed as it's config.
+The `constant` classifier classifies all messages with the type passed as it's config.

+### mimir
+The `mimir` classifier uses the mimir matching language to match rules against given classifications.

+The configuration is provided as a json in the form: `[{"rule1": "classification1"}, {"rule2": "classification2"}, ...]`.
+If no rule matches the classificatin is set to `"default"`.

 ## Grouping
 The grouping defines the algorithm used to group classified messages.